MercyMbingu/static_resume/readme.markdown

 ## AUTHORS AND ACKNOWLEDGEMENTS

-- credit authors template
+ I would like acknowledge Andrew Etter for the commendable writing of the book "Modern Technical Writing".
+This book has proven to me that technical writing is far less intimidating than I thought prior to reading it.

-- I would also like to thank my group members; [] ... for helping with peer editing this README thereby making the final copy even more flawless.
+ I would also like to appreciate my group members for helping with peer editing this README thereby making the final copy render more seamless.

 ## *FAQs*